Monday, September 8, 2008

 On Holiday

-This was a band I discoverd playing at an art event in Old Town Temecula.
-I loved their look and their name and couldn't wait to paint them.
+This was a band I discovered playing at an art event in Old Town Temecula.
+They called their act "Older Than Dirt".
 This painting is on 11x15 Stratford 140 pound cold pressed watercolor paper.

 Carousel Dream